 - If resistance Rdh is set to a larger value mostly part of IA will pass in the series field windings and the generator is overcompounded.

-- If we change the value of resistance Rdiv to less value then a larger part of the current about series field windings passes through Rdiv this state of the generator called uncompounded.
+- If we change the value of resistance Rdiv to less value then a larger part of the current about series field windings passes through Rdiv this state of the generator is called uncompounded.

 Voltage Control of Cumulatively Compounded DC Generators

-- The methods used for voltage control of cumulatively compound dc generators are similar to those used for shunt dc generators.
+- The methods used for voltage control of cumulatively compound dc generators are similar to those used for shunt DC generators.

 - Vary the rotation speed.
 The increment in W results in increases in internal generated voltage EA=KφW that causes the increment in terminal voltage.

-- Vary Field current: The decrement in RF results increment in field current that rises the net MFF of the generator.
+- Vary Field current: The decrement in RF results increment in field current that raises the net MFF of the generator.
 With the Ftot rises flux in the generator increases and internally generated voltage increases.
 That results in an increment in Internal generated voltage.

 Analysis of Cumulatively Compounded DC Generators